Effective Use of Language

 (3) Killer Sentenced to Die for Second Time in Ten Years

-(3) two people in ten years were sentenced to die5.
-Constructive Language
+(3) two people in ten years were sentenced to die

 (2) Instructor to student: "I have never had a student who was so confused with this material.
 Perhaps you should take an easier course from an easier professor.
 It makes no difference to me."